Stylish, riverside award-winner with extensive menu choices

 AA Pick of the Pubs

 The 16th-century Plough stands in nine acres by the River Derwent, where the modern-by-comparison (in other words, 18th-century) three-arched Leadmill Bridge carries the Derwent Valley Heritage Way over a mildly turbulent stretch of river.
 Inside, smart red tartan carpets harmonise well with the open fires and wooden beams of the bar, where you’ll find hand-pulled local ales and 19 wines by the glass.
-From the extensive bar menu come cod fillet in a real ale batter with a choice of hand-cut chunky chips or fries, and garden or mushy peas; steak and ale pudding with hand-cut chips (or mash) and mushy peas; and grills, pastas, pizzas, burgers, salads and sandwiches.
-The restaurant menu pushes the boat out and roast meats are only part of the Sunday line-up, with fillet of bream on a bed of tagliatelle with shaved fennel and mussels cooked in mouclade sauce; and calves liver, parsnip purée, fondant potato, braised red cabbage with a port and red currant jus also on offer.
+From the extensive bar menu come cod fillet in a real ale batter with a choice of hand-cut chunky chips or fries, and garden or mushy peas; beef and ale pudding with a choice of potatoes and minted garden peas; and grills, pastas, pizzas, salads and sandwiches.
+The restaurant menu pushes the boat out and roast meats are only part of the Sunday line-up, with fillet of bream on rice noodles in a galangal broth; and liver and bacon, champ potato and onion gravy also on offer.
 The Plough’s well-stocked cellar combines Old and New World wines, from France to Chile westbound, and New Zealand eastbound.
 Overnight guests may stroll through the landscaped grounds before retiring to one of the bedrooms in the inn itself, or in the converted barn across the cobbled courtyard.